 - Monthly reading assignments (6-10 hours a month)

 - Mentoring sessions and assignments (6-10 hours a month)

-- Intensive residential study visits to the Mehesana District (three weeks/120 hours total)
+- An intensive site visit to the Mehsana District (three weeks/approximately 60 hours total)

 - A final fellowship product, which can be a, report, grant proposal, or podcast/blog entry related to the content of the fellowship program